 Delivering Beneficial Microbes through Seed Coating

 Microbial seed coatings have been widely explored for their role in promoting plant growth and disease resistance.
-Among plant growth-promoting bacteria (PGPB), Pseudomonas and Bacillus species are frequently used for enhancing plant vigor and reducing pathogen infections.
+Among Plant Growth-Promoting Bacteria (PGPB), Pseudomonas and Bacillus species are frequently used for enhancing plant vigour and reducing pathogen infections.
 Rhizobium species, known for nitrogen fixation, have also been incorporated into seed coatings, often in combination with other PBMs.
 In certain cases, the effectiveness of Rhizobium is diminished when combined with specific coating ingredients such as lime or fungicides.
 Fungal inoculants, particularly Trichoderma species, have demonstrated effectiveness in improving seed germination, plant growth, and disease resistance.
 Trichoderma has been used to combat soil pathogens like Rhizoctonia solani and Fusarium spp. through seed coatings.
 Co-inoculation of Trichoderma with arbuscular mycorrhizal (AM) fungi has resulted in improved plant performance in crops such as wheat.
 Additionally, Aspergillus and Gliocladium species have been explored for their biocontrol properties.
 Although the combination of multiple PBMs in seed coatings can enhance plant resilience, some studies indicate that single inoculations may be more effective under specific conditions.
 For example, co-inoculation of Trichoderma with other microbes has been found to suppress seed germination in lettuce, whereas individual application yielded better results.
 Similarly, some co-inoculated formulations failed to improve cowpea performance, whereas single Pseudomonas applications led to better growth outcomes.
 (Ahmed & Zhao, 2021).

 The selection of microbial consortia should be tailored to plant species and environmental conditions.
 Factors affecting microbial interactions, viability on coated seeds, and their effectiveness in field applications need further investigation to maximize the potential of microbial seed coatings in sustainable agriculture.